Agbrainerd/context-launcher/README.md

 A: Only if the executable is in your PATH.
 Otherwise use full paths.

 **Q: How do I exit the listener?**
-A: Right-click the system tray icon (future enhancement), or use Task Manager.
+A: Right-click the system tray icon or use Task Manager.

 ## Contributing